Triumph Vitesse Mk II, 1969 | € 15.000,--

 Triumph Vitesse Mk II, year 1969.
 Colour red with a creme white contrasting stripe on the sides.
 Black leather interior, black carpet, beige mohair hood and a beige mohair tonneau-cover.
 The Triumph Vitesse is the quite rare six-cylinder convertible which is based on the Herald series.
 The car was designed by Giovanni Michelotti.
 The presented Triumph Vitesse was extensively restored a few years ago in the Netherlands, the automobile is in excellent condition and the car drives delightfully!
 This is a RARE left-hand drive (LHD) model!
+The car does not have matching numbers, the engine was exchanged in the past.
 The Triumph Vitesse is a compact convertible which offers space for four people!
 The car features a smooth running 2-Litre six-cylinder engine mated to a four speed manually operated gearbox and overdrive.
 Furthermore, the car is fitted with beautiful Minilite-style alloy wheels and a MotoLita sports steering wheel with leather rim.
 This is a highly desirable convertible to be enjoyed by the entire family!

 This Triumph is for sale at Altena Classic Service.